maxbarrett/valideater/README.md

 Customisation
 -------------

-Error messages can be customised by adding a `data-vldtr-err-[name]` attribute in the markup:  Eg:
+Error messages can be customised by adding a `data-vldtr-err-[name]` attribute in the markup eg:
 ```sh
 <input type="text" data-vldtr="required" data-vldtr-err-required="My unique error msg">
 ```